gzc/kicksystems/100_questions_in_os.md

 ##2.
 Can the OS be interrupted?
-Sure, Kernel will page fault.
+Sure, Kernel also will page fault.